bddean/peanut-prolog/codex.md

 # Project

-This is a Prolog-to-JS compiler written in SWI-Prolog.
+This is a Prolog-to-JS compiler called Peanut Prolog written in SWI-Prolog.
 Very early stages.

 Source is in ./src.
 A JS runtime is compiled from ./runtime.ts.